A unified framework of unitarily residual measures for quantifying dissipation: Non-hermitian dynamics

-This is the fifth main result in this Letter.
+This inequality gives the possible time-varying range of eigenvalues of the density operator.
+Let $\mathcal{P}(t):= \mathrm{Tr}[\widehat{\rho}(t)^2]=\sum_i p_i^2$ be a purity.
+From Eq.~\eqref{eq:main_result_eigen_non_Hemirian}, a speed limit for the purity follows:

 The details of the derivation are shown in Appendix~\ref{subseq:deriv_nonhermitian_purity}.
 This inequality gives a non-trivial bound when $\int_{0}^{\tau} \dblbrace{\Gamma}(t) dt < \pi/6$.
 Reference~\cite{DelCampo:2013:OpenQSL} introduced a quantum speed limit for relative purity that incorporates the adjoint Lindblad superoperator.
 Reference~\cite{Uzdin:2016:SpeedLimits} presented a quantum speed limit for purity, where the upper bound is determined by the norm of the Lindblad jump operators.
 Our results, as presented in Eq.~\eqref{eq:purity_non_hermitian}, offer an upper bound that depends exclusively on the dissipative component of the Hamiltonian.
+For a specific example of the non-hermitian dynamics, we examine a quantum Markov process which is described by the Lindblad equation.
+Let $\mathcal{L}$ be the Lindblad superoperator.
+The Lindblad equation is given by